The price of a litre of petrol is the combination of a number of factors - not simply the cost of the underlying oil.

 As some sort of stability returns to global oil markets, and retailers curtail profit margins on the back of government pressure, the price of a litre of petrol could continue to decline.

 What makes up the price of a litre of petrol?

 The price that you pay at the pump for a litre of petrol is made up of six distinct components.

 Fuel duty, or the tax that we pay for our fuel, is currently set at 52.95p a litre, represents roughly 35% of a litre of petrol.

 • Wholesale costs

-The cost of wholesale petrol to the supplier is the second biggest component – accounting for roughly 33% – and is based on the price of raw materials including crude oil and refining costs.
+The cost of wholesale petrol to the supplier is the second biggest component – accounting for roughly 29% according to analysis by the RAC – and is based on the price of raw materials including crude oil and refining costs.

 • Retailer Profit